 4. Transfer of Ownership

-Investors are allowed to sell their shares, bonds and convertible notes on the stock exchange or redeem their units with their respective Unit Trust.
-Bondholders also have the option to sell their bonds with their respective Bond Registry or on the secondary market on the Stock Exchange.
+Investors are allowed to sell their shares, bonds and convertible notes on a stock exchange or redeem their units with their respective Unit Trust.
+Bond holders also have the option to sell their bonds with their respective Bond Registry;